CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab04.md

       ![A screenshot to select New -> Dataflow Gen2](../media/Aspose.Words.76514971-fec6-4d06-9b79-6109687c7a81.016.png)

-      You will be navigated to the **Dataflow page.** Now that we are familiar with Dataflow, let’s go ahead and copy the queries from Power BI Desktop into Dataflow.
+      You will be navigated to the **Dataflow page**.
+Now that we are familiar with Dataflow, let’s go ahead and copy the queries from Power BI Desktop into Dataflow.

 2. If you have not already opened it, open the **FAIAD.pbix** located in the **Report** folder on the **Desktop** of your lab environment.
 3. From the ribbon select **Home -> Transform data**.
 The power Query window opens.
 As you have noticed in the earlier lab, queries in the left panel are organized by the data source.